 As a busy college town, Iowa City is full of activities all year round, making any season a great time for an Iowa City vacation rental.
 The summer days are hot and sunny, yet the humidity is far from oppressive, making the prospect of spending the day on the water at the Coralville Reservoir or exploring one of the nearby hiking trails especially appealing.
 The city also hosts its Jazz Fest and Taste of Iowa City festivals in the summer.
 During the fall, the city is buzzing with life as students begin their new academic year, and the beautiful University of Iowa campus is framed in fall foliage.
 Students rush home for the winter holidays, making this a quiet time to wander the city streets.
 When the snow falls, head to Sugar Bottom State Park, where you can go cross-country skiing.

-What are the top things to do in Iowa City?
+Top things to do in Iowa City

 The Devonian Fossil Gorge